 That's not the start of a story most people would bet on.
 It's exactly the start I respect the most.

 Because Devin didn't stop there.
-He trained, properly, week after week, and ran his marathon.
-Then in late 2025 he went further still — running from Germany to Portugal, 50 marathons in under 50 days, over 2,000km, on a single pair of Hybrid Sports, to prove the shoe could take it.
+He kept testing, kept running, and got better with every product and every mile.
+Then in late 2025 he went further still — running from Germany to Portugal, 50 marathons in 50 days, over 2,000km, on a single pair of Hybrid Sports, to prove the shoe could take it.
 He proposed to his girlfriend at the finish line.
 She said yes.

 That's the thing about Devin.
 He doesn't talk about building something.
-He runs into it, literally, one stupid hard challenge at a time, and gets better with every one.
+He runs into it, literally, one brutal test at a time.

 Last Man Standing